pydicom/sendit/docs/dicom_import.md

 ## 2. Saving Dicoms
 All files in the folder are assumed to be dicom, as it is the case the extensions may vary.
 If a file is attempted to be read as dicom fails, a warning is issued and the file skipped, but the process continued.
 The file is not removed, in case inspection is warranted later (is this how we want it?) (some notification?)

 The dicom file itself, when saved to the model, is saved with the application's media at `/images`.
-Once the file is saved here, it is deleted from it's temporary folder in `/data`.
-This is to maximize space on the server, in case that is needed.

 ## 3. Finishing Batch
 All the images found in a folder are considered to be a "batch," and when all files for a batch have been added, the function fires off the list to be anonymized.
 If there were no files in the batch, the function is not fired.